 - keyboard_arrow_right If directing registrants to a microsite, brand it to the event so they don’t feel like they’re going to an unknown site, and personalize the welcome screen

-- keyboard_arrow_right Use additional options, like barcode scanning and email lookups from all check-in stations, to keep things moving
+- keyboard_arrow_right Have backup options, like barcode scanning and email lookups on all check-in stations, to keep things moving for attendees who haven’t enrolled for face recognition

 - keyboard_arrow_right Use face recognition in all check-in kiosks, and not just dedicated lines, because people might not remember if they have uploaded a picture